woodcox/11ty-solid-base/README.md

 ## To do

 - Look at adding js import maps
-- Could make repo into an 11ty-plugin to make it agnostic to the method devs compile CSS, as everyone has their own preferred way to generate CSS.
-The plugin would focus on just compiling JS, shortcodes and hashing.
-- look as using webc bundle to bundle all solidify shortcodes into one per page
+- look as using webc to bundle into one per page
 - The web component (webC example)
 - improve styling and make prettier hydration examples

+## Need scoped CSS?
-- consider [scoped css modules](https://how-to.dev/how-to-set-up-css-modules-with-esbuild) and [esbuild css modules plugin](https://github.com/indooorsman/esbuild-css-modules-plugin#readme).
+[Scoped css modules](https://how-to.dev/how-to-set-up-css-modules-with-esbuild) and [esbuild css modules plugin](https://github.com/indooorsman/esbuild-css-modules-plugin#readme).
 However each dev has preferred methods for compiling CSS.
 Could just link to them?